MaiMinhQuan/cs50-code/project/README.md

 Then, users need to enter the ID of the subjects they want to study.
 If the user enters the wrong ID they will have to re-enter it.
 If the user enters a subject that overlaps with another subject, the user will have to confirm whether the user continues to register for that subject or not.
 Answer "y" if you still want to register, answer "n" if you do not want to register.
 If the user's answer is different from "y" and "n", the user will have to answer again.

-If the user wants to end the registration process, press "CTRL+D" and the user's schedule will appear
+If the user wants to end the registration process, press "CTRL+D" and the user's schedule will appear.